 Exclusive: Mayweather Shakur Stevenson $2 Million Dollar Offer Tabled

-A Floyd Mayweather Shakur Stevenson $2 million dollar signing on fee offer for the 2016 US Olympian has been made, Boxing News and Views understands.
+A Floyd Mayweather Shakur Stevenson $2 million dollar signing on fee offer for the 2016 US Olympian has been made we understand.

 According to a trusted source in the US, we understand that the offer has been made by Mayweather to secure the talented Olympic silver medallist to join Mayweather’s promotional outfit based in Las Vegas, Nevada, USA.